Maps can help us make sense of our complex world. Life cycle assessment (LCA) can do the same for your organization.

 “When developing new technologies, it is important to know where to focus your efforts for the most meaningful environmental improvements,” says Angela Fisher, Sustainability Leader at GE.
 “LCA helps us to identify these hotspots and supports us when prioritizing new and more efficient solutions.”

 Going forward, GE Lighting plans to integrate LCA in broader innovation processes around a green product strategy.
 Minimizing product impact is a key goal of GE’s “ecodesign” activities, says Bill Flanagan, Director of GE’s Ecoassessment Center of Excellence.

-Using LCA to Spur Dialogue between Companies & Government
+Using LCA to Spur Dialogue with Companies at the City of Hamburg

 Regulations increasingly hold firms accountable for the life cycle impacts of their production and supply chain.
 In 2016, the Senate in Hamburg, Germany defined new policies for environmental procurement, refusing to purchase certain products with council money.
 They drew on LCA in making their decisions.

 Kerstin Bockhorn, an environmental scientist for the City of Hamburg, said the policy had multiple goals: reducing product-related costs currently assumed by the government, making companies more environmentally conscious, and increasing citizens’ knowledge about the environment.

 Hamburg’s ban on single-serve coffee machines, in particular, received a wave of global media attention.
 These coffee machines use individual “pods” to deliver the coffee; the pods are made of plastic or aluminum and are difficult to recycle.